tmcf/create-react-app/packages/react-scripts/template/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) using the forked version of react-scripts: errigal751-react-scripts.

 Below you will find some information on how to perform common tasks.<br>
-You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+You can find the most recent version of this guide [here](https://github.com/tmcf/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Fork Features
+You can find out about the specific features of the errigal751 fork [here](FORK_README.md)

 ## Table of Contents